galaxyproject/total-perspective-vortex/docs/topics/configure_vortex_rules.rst

 Note the use of the {input_size} variable in the fail message.
 The general rule is that all non-string expressions are evaluated as python code blocks, while string variables are evaluated as python f-strings.

+The execute block can be used to create arbitrary side-effects if a rule matches.
+The return value of an execute block is ignored.

 User and Role Handling
 ------------------------